Creating a Full-blown MVC Web App using PHP5 or PHP7 & Ignition-Go

 Open a command line and change directory to the new site folder igo.
 Example: cd igo

-Install all the NPM and bower components.
+Install the latest version of all the components.
 Type:

 (hint: more should be downloading other than shown; as in if the list is longer do not worry)